 While you may feel empathetic after a crash, you don’t want to apologize, even if you think you were at fault.
 Saying sorry or otherwise admitting to any negligence can damage your claim and prevent you from obtaining compensation.
 You also want to avoid posting anything on social media that contradicts your claim, even if you feel your account is private.

-At Bertoldo, Baker, Carter & Smith, we care about your rights.
+At Bertoldo, Baker, Carter, Smith & Cullen, we care about your rights.
 We fight on your behalf to pursue compensation for your damages, allowing you to focus on your recovery.
 Trust in our Las Vegas car accident lawyers to be your voice during such a difficult and troublesome time.

 For a free consultation, call our firm today at (702) 505-8115.